amrikasir/ziggy/README.md

 ## Installation

-1. Add Ziggy to your Composer file: `composer require tightenco/ziggy`
+1. Add Ziggy to your Composer file: `composer require amrikasir/ziggy` or `composer -vvv require amrikasir/ziggy` if you want to see verbose log

 2. (if Laravel 5.4) Add `Tightenco\Ziggy\ZiggyServiceProvider::class` to the `providers` array in your `config/app.php`.